 We’ve visited Alaska’s state capital, Juneau, twice during a cruise ship stop and have always been impressed with its pristine beauty.
-Many visitors book shore excursions that range from zip lining, whale watching, helicopter rides over ice fields, glacier walking or a ride up the Mt.
+Many visitors book varied shore excursions.
+These may include zip lining, whale watching, helicopter rides over ice fields, glacier walking/sightseeing or a ride up the Mt.
 Roberts Tram.
 Most of these can get quite expensive.
 But, it’s also possible to enjoy the city with these free things to do in Juneau with kids.

 1. Mendenhall Glacier Recreation Area